Medically reviewed on December 28, 2017

 Phenytoin may also be used for purposes not listed in this medication guide.

-To make sure phenytoin is safe for you, tell your doctor if you have:
+To make sure phenytoin is safe for you, tell your doctor if you have ever had:

 a vitamin D deficiency or any other condition that causes thinning of the bones;